eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 - `proc_grps.json` defines _processor groups_ by assigning a group name to a list of directories.
 Hence, the group name serves as a unique identifier of a set of HLASM libraries that are defined by a list of directories (some of which can be optional).
 Additionally, some assembler options can be specified in `asm_options` sections (`SYSPARM`, `SYSTEM_ID` and others).

 - `pgm_conf.json` provides a mapping between programs (open-code files) and processor groups.
-It specifies which list of directories is used with which program.
+    - **Note:** If you use HLASM Language Support together with Endevor Bridge for Git, the Endevor Bridge for Git configuration file `.bridge.json` can also be used to link programs and processor groups instead of `pgm_conf.json`.
+For more information, see the "Other Configuration Files" section below.

 To use a predefined set of macro and copy members, follow these steps:
 1. Specify any number of library directories or remote data sets to search for macros and COPY files in `proc_grps.json`.
 These directories and data sets are searched in order that they are listed.